 Copyright Violation.
 The Department of Public Health Sciences recognizes and respects intellectual property rights.
-As part of its mission to maintain the highest standards for ethical conduct, the department requires its employees, instructors, students, and other department community members to use copyrighted materials in a lawful manner.
+As part of its mission to maintain the highest standards for ethical conduct, the department requires its employees, instructors, students, and other department community members to use copyrighted materials lawfully.